tomsWebConsulting/twcsl/v7.1/Page Section Gallery Hover on Everything But/README.md

 Add code from file
-**[page section gallery hover on everything but.css](page%20section%20gallery%20hover%20on%20everything%20but.css#L1)** to Design > Custom CSS.
+**[page section gallery hover on everything but.css](page%20section%20gallery%20hover%20on%20everything%20but.css#L1)** to Website > Website Tools > Custom CSS.

 ## Make a Donation